 Selling a house requires manually finding a buyer.
 Buyers typically must be in the same region as the property being sold, significantly reducing the number of potential buyers.

-International investments in real estate is difficult.
+International investments in real estate are difficult.
 Capital controls by restrictive governments make investing in U.S. properties nearly impossible.
 Additionally, the complexity and bureaucracy of international capital transfer in the banking system barres the most typical investor in purchasing property abroad.

 Siloed Marketplace= Only Local Market Participants

 Illiquidity: The state of an asset that cannot easily be sold or exchanged for cash, without a substantial loss in value

 Real estate’s illiquidity comes from:

 In order to offload an illiquid asset, asset owners must wait for the right buyer to come along, or to reduce their price in order to attract sufficient interest.